June 1, 2020

 Dear Longy students, faculty & staff,

 Like all of you, I am heartsick this week at the murder of yet another black person at the hands of the police, and by the violence and chaos that seems to be engulfing the country – on top of a pandemic that has upended nearly every aspect of our lives and laid bare the systemic inequity built into our nation.

-We are a community – an institution – that exists to raise up voices, to spark creative expression and help others find perspective through deep listening.
+We are a community – an institution – that exists to raise up voices, to spark creative expression, and bring new perspectives to light.
 To see, over the past week, such cruelly stunning examples of voices and lives being shut down is a call to all of us to take meaningful action.

 As we take time to consider more substantive and long-term steps to address these injustices, Longy is taking two short-term actions right away:

 Longy will make a contribution on behalf of all of our students, faculty and staff to organizations in Minneapolis and Boston that are on the front lines of the fight against racial injustice.* There are numerous organizations that can use your help, if you are in a position to do so.

 Longy will start a fund for students to create their own advocacy projects to address issues of racial and social inequality**.
 We will offer more details in the coming weeks.

 I welcome your thoughts and ideas about additional steps that we can take together.
 If you are protesting this week, please stay safe.
 To the people of color in our community, we see you.
 We stand with you.
 When we are together again, we will ensure your voices are heard here at Longy.